CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-UI-Card-Reference.md

 As with any network, one of the challenges is keeping track of all of the moving parts.
 With the NetQ GUI, you can view the overall health of your network at a glance and then delve deeper for periodic checks or as conditions arise that require attention.
 For a general understanding of how well your network is operating, the Network Health card workflow is the best place to start as it contains the highest view and performance roll-ups.

-The Network Health card is located on the default Cumulus workbench.
+The Network Health card is located on the default NetQ Workbench.
 It can also be added to user-created workbenches.

 The small Network Health card displays: